-In 1911 we purchased the home in Provo from Mrs. Hatfield.
-My wife stayed there with the family who were attending the B.Y.U. during the years of 1916, 1917 and 1918.
-The house was leased to Mr. Vick.
-In the fall of 1919 we moved permanently to Provo having sold the merchandise in Huntington to E. G. Geary and leased the building for five years to him at \$40.00 per month.
-We also leased the picture show to Evert Johnson for \$150.00 per month.
-Three months after we had leased the show, while my wife and I were in Idaho visiting her brother (New Years) night the building caught fire through an overheated stove and burned to the ground.
+Three months after we had leased the show, while my wife and I were in Idaho visiting her brother, New Year's night the building caught fire through an overheated stove and burned to the ground.
 It took me twenty-four hours to reach Huntington and I will now record in this history remarks that I made to Bishop Leonard when he met me at the scene of the fire.
-I first said, "yes it is pretty tough, I will go to work and earn it all back in ten years."
-I have since said I could acknowledge the hand of the Lord in this fire and this is my explanation of the reason.
-I had rented the building as a picture show to Evert Johnson for \$100.00 per month and the north half of the lower floor to Mr. Pritchett for \$50.00 and the south half of the same to the Fruman boys for a Barber shop and pool hall.
-This amount to \$175.00 per month besides I had tenement rooms upstairs for rent.
+I first said, "Yes, it is pretty tough, I will go to work and earn it all back in ten years."
+I have since said I could acknowledge the hand of the Lord in this fire, and this is my explanation of the reason.
+I had rented the building as a picture show to Everett Johnson for \$100.00 per month and the north half of the lower floor to Mr. Pritchett for \$50.00 and the south half of the same to the Fruman boys for a Barber shop and pool hall.
+This amount to \$175.00 per month besides, I had tenement rooms upstairs for rent.
 All this together with the rent from the store building which Brother E. G. Geary was occupying at \$40.00 per month, also our residence which was rented to Mr. Richards for \$25.00 per month made us a very nice income to retire on.

-I had sold the merchandise and fixtures to brother Geary, for a down payment and monthly installments for balance, so that all together I felt that we had come to a point in life where we could retire and live on our income and finish educating our children.
+I had sold the merchandise and fixtures to Brother Geary, for a down payment and monthly installments for balance, so that all together I felt that we had come to a point in life where we could retire and live on our income and finish educating our children.
 I fitted up one room in the upstairs of the amusement house building for my own use.
-In it I placed my desk, typewriter and other office furniture.
-Also my bed and all of my books and records of business for the past twenty years.
-I had some remnant of property there, such as horses, machinery, wagons, etc., that I had not yet disposed of and I felt that it would be a good plan to have a place I could always come to for a home without going to the hotel when in Huntington.
+In it I placed my desk, typewriter, and other office furniture.
+Also, my bed and all of my books and records of business for the past twenty years.
+I made this my headquarters while I was in this part of the country.
+I still had some remnant of property there, such as horses, machinery, wagons, etc., that I had not yet disposed of and I felt that it would be a good plan to have a place I could always come to for a home without going to the hotel when in Huntington.